 Pro Metabolic Muffins (30g Protein, Gluten Free)

+But I didn’t stop there.
+Perfectly balanced macros: great.
 But not enough.
 It had to taste like perfection, too.

 Pro metabolic muffin in a white dish on a dark wooden table